What does yellow discharge mean?

 How is vulvovaginitis treated in children?

 Vulvovaginitis in children is usually treated by reducing irritation and supporting gentle hygiene.
-In some cases, a doctor may recommend medication if an infection is present.
+Medication is only needed if infection is confirmed.

-Supportive care often includes:
+Supportive treatment includes:

-- washing with warm water and mild, fragrance-free soap
+- Washing with warm water only

-- wearing loose, breathable cotton underwear
+- Wearing loose cotton underwear

-- changing underwear regularly
+- Changing underwear daily

-- keeping the area clean and dry
+- Keeping the area dry

 If your child uses liners, it can help to understand whether panty liners are good for regular use or whether they may increase moisture and irritation.

-Can tracking discharge help families understand what’s normal?
+Can tracking discharge help identify problems?

-What should parents remember about yellow discharge?
+What should parents know about yellow discharge?

 Most importantly, discharge is a normal body function.